themagicalmammal/wikibot/README.md

 * [Credits](#credits)
 * [References](#references)

-## Bio
+## Intro
-When I made this bot there existed no bot which did more than outputting the definition of a word.
-Wikipedia has a lot more set of functions that were not provided by any of the existing bots.
-So, this bot was made with the sole purpose of showing other functions that Wiki can provide. <br />
+While researching about bots, I found out that, there existed no bot that could do more than showing the definition of a word.
+But, Wiki can do a lot more than just showing a definition.
+Thus, this bot was made with the sole purpose of showing what Wiki can do.  <br />
 <p align="center">
 <a href="https://telegram.me/pro_wikibot"><img src="https://github.com/themagicalmammal/WikiBot/blob/master/References/info.png"/></a>
 </p>